nakaih88/RailsProject/README.md

-# Your own Anime List!
+# Your own Anime List v.2!

-This small web app lets you create your own thoughts an a particular anime you have watched!
+This small web app lets you create Animes you've liked/watched and can review them!

 ## Installation